garrandall/popular-music-data/tracks/look-out-any-window-bruce-hornsby-the-range.md

 There's a man working on a boat
 Pulling lines from the water
-Just trying to stay afloat, ohh
+Just trying to stay afloat, oh
 Filling the nets is getting harder

 Far away, they bend